stefonarch/niri-settings/README.md

 * Basic settings for appearance, behavior, mouse, touchpad and keyboard.
 * Shortcut editor with filter and "add new shortcut" dialog.
 * Show, open, open in filemanager and backup niri config files- Includes a configuration validator.
-* Toolbox for showing infos about windows, outputs, layers and performing action (pick color to clipboard, kill selected window).
+* Toolbox for showing infos about windows, outputs, layers and performing actions (pick color to clipboard, kill selected window, detect xwayland windows).
 * Detects if running under LXQt, otherwise default niri config path is used.